ploteria/ploteria/CONTRIBUTING.md

 cargo fmt --all
 ```

-Don't forget to update the CHANGELOG.md file and any appropriate documentation.
-Once
+Don't forget to update the documentation.
+Once you're finished, push to your fork and
-you're finished, push to your fork and submit a pull request.
-We try to respond to new
-issues and pull requests quickly.
+submit a pull request.
+We try to respond to new issues and pull requests quickly.

 Some things that will increase the chance that your pull request is accepted: